m-ahmed-anwer/super-duper-memory/README.md

 **Running Tests Locally**

-You can run tests locally using the following command (Note: since Redis is used, the Redis server also needs to be started):
+You can run the server applicaion locally using the following command (Note: since Redis is used, the Redis server also needs to be started):

 ```bash
 brew install redis